leorami/mxtk-site/docs/AUTOMATED_TESTING.md

 # Automated Testing for MXTK Site

-This document consolidates our testing approach, commands, and troubleshooting for prefix-agnostic navigation and overall site health.
+This document consolidates our testing approach, commands, and troubleshooting for prefix-agnostic navigation, visual accessibility, and overall site health.

 ## Overview